smalldatalab/omh-admin-dashboard/README.md

 ```

-Since it embeds email_address field, you need to create a model for the email_address field.
-In `email_address.rb`
+Since it embeds email_address field, you need to create a model for the email_address field in the `email_address.rb`.

 ```Ruby
 class EmailAddress